duyleovn/QA-test/README.md

     }
 }

-3. Write about 100 words why do you want to learn coding and automation test (in English).
+3.Write about 100 words why do you want to learn coding and automation test (in English).
 As a manual QA, I have to test many bug tickets that developers make their fixs on some parts of the system.
 Therefore, I want to learn coding in order to have ability to understand what changes that the developers make in their commits.
 If I can do that, I will focus on testing these parts or discover any mistake that the developers can make.
 For automation test, I can reduce my time and efforts while doing similar tasks (for example: regression test, smoke test...) by making them  automatic.

-4. Create a website
+4.Create a website
 <!DOCTYPE html>
 <html>
 <body>